sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 (1 row)
 ```

-<p markdown="1" class="cn">The correct path to the `image_and_config_server` table is `/usr/local/cisco/dcm/db/data/base/16393/17925`.
-This path is fixed between deployments so leaking this database information from the db is not a pre-requisite for this vector.</p>
+The correct path to the `image_and_config_server` table is `/usr/local/cisco/dcm/db/data/base/16393/17925`.
+This path is fixed between deployments so leaking this database information from the db is not a pre-requisite for this vector.

 ```bash
 [root@localhost ~]# hexdump -C /usr/local/cisco/dcm/db/data/base/16393/17925